-- FLY ROD: 5/6 weight, 9', 4 Piece, medium-fast action, IM8 graphite.
-Has machined aluminum reel seat with double lock rings and laser etched butt cap, 7” long, Western style cork handle with compressed cork accent rings, stainless steel stripper guide with silicon carbide rings, stainless single foot guides and tip top.
+- FLY ROD: 5/6 weight, 9', 4 Piece, medium-fast action, IM8 matte black graphite.
+Has machined black aluminum reel seat with double lock rings and laser etched butt cap, 7” long, Western style cork handle with compressed cork accent rings, stainless steel stripper guide with silicon carbide rings, stainless single foot guides and tip top.
 Each section is 28” long.
 Rod weight is 4.4 ounces.

 - ROD CASE: 32” hard tube case with, reel pouch and side storage pouch with zipper.
 The case will hold rod, reel, fly box and all the accessories.
 Case has a carry strap and hang ring.
 Rod Bag: 4-section cloth rod bag with ties.
 Fly rod is placed in the bag before storing in the tube for the best protection.

 - FLY REEL: 85mm diameter spool, die cast aluminum, adjustable disc drag.
 Comes preinstalled with chartreuse, WF5-F, weight forward 5, floating fly line, 20# orange backing and 9’ 5X tapered monofilament leader.
 All Wild Water fly reels are easily changed from left to right hand retrieve.
 Reel will come in left hand retrieve.